How To Open A Bar

 Do your research and visit various establishments around your area.
 Check out their concepts, think of things they lack or which you would have done in different manner.
 Understand who their clientele is and how you can attract them as well.
 Need some inspiration?

-Here’s a list of the world’s craziest bar concepts and 17 more awesome, yet bizarre bars.
+Here’s a list of the world’s best bar concepts and 17 more awesome, yet bizarre bars.

 Now, as you have a general idea of what type of bar you’d like to open, it’s time to get to more complicated issues – deciding on the structure of your business to-be!